mohitmishra786/mohitmishra786/README.md

 Passionate machine learning student with the ability to apply the ML techniques and leverage algorithms and having experience in Python programming.
 I love to work with data.

 - 👋 Hi, I’m @mohitmishra786
-- 👀 I’m interested in Machine Learning / Deep Learning
+- 👀 I’m interested in Machine Learning / Deep Learning / Competitive Coding
 - 🌱 I’m currently learning NLP
 - 💞️ I’m looking to collaborate on Projects , Hackathons